Over the past year, we’ve experienced the adventure of family trips a few times. (And let me tell ya, it is always an adventure!)

 7. Keep toiletries to a minimum

 Toiletries take up a big chunk of my own suitcase, but kids really only need the basics.
-Even better, you can find all-in-one products like combination shampoo/conditioner/body wash that allow you to pack one bottle to take care of everything!
+Even better, you can find all-in-one products like combination shampoo/conditioner that allow you to pack one bottle to take care of both!
+To save some time, you can find TSA approved small toiletry bottles/containers here!

 8. Use tape to keep liquids from spilling